Operational transformation: Consistency models

 One functionality of OT is to support consistency maintenance in collaborative editing systems.
 A number of consistency models have been proposed in the research community, some generally for collaborative editing systems, and some specifically for OT algorithms.

 The CC model

-In Ellis and Gibbs 1989 paper "Concurrency control in groupware systems", two consistency properties are required for collaborative editing systems:
+In Ellis and Gibbs's 1989 paper "Concurrency control in groupware systems", two consistency properties are required for collaborative editing systems: